couchdeveloper/FutureLib/README.md

 }
 ```

 Internally, the future will register a "cancellation handler" with the cancellation token for each continuation will be registered with a cancellation token.
 The cancellation handler will be called when there is a cancellation requested.
 A cancellation handler simply "unregisters" the previously registered continuation.
-If this happens and if the continuation takes a `Result<T>` or an `ErrorType` as parameter, the continuation will also be called with a corresponding error, namely a `CancellationError.Cancelled` error.
+If this happens and if the continuation takes a `Try<T>` or an `ErrorType` as parameter, the continuation will also be called with a corresponding error, namely a `CancellationError.Cancelled` error.

 We may later request a cancellation with:
 ```swift